Kingatsar/save-origami/README.md

 After downloading the repository, execute `npm install` once in the root directory to install all dependencies.

-You can then start a local server by using `npm start` and open `http://localhost:3000/app/` for testing.
+You can then start a local server by using `npm run dev` then `npm start` and open `http://localhost:3000/app/` for testing.

 ## License